Freedom of Information

 Colmore Circus Queensway

-- The information or documents you would like to access
+- the information or documents you want to access

-We aim to provide the information within 20 working days.
+We aim to respond to all requests within 20 working days.

 What if I am dissatisfied with the response to, or handling of my FOI request?